 Festival Internacional del Vino

 This festival (International Festival of Wine) has become one of the largest wine festivals in the country.
-Over 5000 people will visit this festival over the first weekend in Jne sampling Mexican and international wines and cuisine.
+Over 5000 people will visit this festival in San Luis Potosi over the first weekend in June sampling Mexican and international wines and cuisine.
 Music ranges from jazz to rock and performers may surprise you with an impromptu flamenco dance.
 Make this a wine weekend getaway and visit the Sierra Gorda mountains nearby home to many waterfalls.

 Vendimias (Harvest Festivals)